Matías Viña: Flamengo

 On 25 January 2024, Viña signed a four-year contract with Campeonato Brasileiro Série A club Flamengo, for a reported fee of €9 million.

 On 11 August 2024, in a match against his former club Palmeiras, Viña suffered a serious injury which included a fractured tibia, a torn cruciate ligament in his knee and a torn meniscus.
 He underwent surgery to fix the fracture in his tibia and reconstruct the anterior cruciate ligament in his right knee.

+Loan to Cruzeiro

+On 11 September 2026 after terminating his loan contract with River Plate, he joined Campeonato Brasileiro Série A club Cruzeiro until the end of the 2026 season.
+The deal runs until December and includes a $4.5 million purchase option.

 International career

 Making his debut in 2016 for the Uruguay under-20 team in a friendly against Chile, Viña played in both the 2017 South American U-20 Championship, coming first, and in the 2017 FIFA U-20 World Cup, finishing in fourth place.
 He played 27 games for the youth selection, scoring four times.

 Viña made his senior international debut for Uruguay on 6 September 2019, coming on from the bench in a friendly against Costa Rica.
 His debut as a starter came four days later, in a friendly against the United States; Viña played the whole 90 minutes in a 1–1 draw.

-He was selected in for the Uruguay 2022 World Cup squad and made two appearances in their 3-game campaign, although they were both off the bench.
+Viña was included in Uruguay's 2022 World Cup squad and made two appearances in their three-game campaign, although they were both off the bench.
+On 31 May 2026, he was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.